 For the purpose of determining who to employ for social media, you must analyze your company’s organizational structure, objectives, and individuals in order to identify whether or not you need to make a substantial expenditure on in-house resources in an area where you could simply discover, screen, and hire a social media marketing agency that has those resources already prepared for your company.

-How much does it Cost to Hire a Perfect Person to Manage Social Media?
+How Much Does it Cost to Hire a Social Media Manager?

 After covering everything from why you should hire a social media manager to how to hire one, I feel you now have a better understanding of the hiring process overall.
 A social media manager should be hired who, in your opinion, is the best fit for your company’s social media strategy.
 Because so many people are already flocking to social media in quest of new opportunities and progress, you don’t want to be seen as a pawn in this game of chance.